kubsoneekk/kubsoneekk/README.md

 ### Hi there 👋

-💚 I invite you to contact me: discord kubsoneekk#1111
+💚 I invite you to contact me: discord ernest6080

-💙 I mainly create websites (more information at https://kubsoneekk.github.io/)